Digital customer journeys with eSignatures: the roadmap to digital transformation in financial services

 The role of technology keeps changing and adapting as new problems arise that need to be solved.
 Today, serving customers without heavily relying on digital channels for core business processes, including customer origination, onboarding, service, and support, is no longer possible, even for conservative businesses such as insurance.

-The entire organization, including back- and front-office operations, must rely on technology in order to achieve these ambitious goals.
+The entire organization, including back- and front-office operations, must rely on technology to achieve these ambitious goals.
 Digital journeys are replacing or supplementing other kinds of interactions, while back-office processes are largely digitized and automated for efficiency.

 The future of paperwork: digital journeys with eSignatures

 Digital transformation cannot be complete without digitizing the entirety of customer experience and making remote servicing is easily accessible to customers and prospects on multiple channels.
-Even if some of your processes are digital to some extent (for example quoting or onboarding,) partial digitization is not enough.
+Even if some of your processes are digital to some extent (for example, quoting or onboarding,) partial digitization is not enough.
 Consumer expectation these days is a digital, frictionless journey all around.

 Paperwork always was treated as a necessary evil, but customers are no longer willing to tolerate friction, long waiting times, or clunky and inconvenient forms and processes.